polserver/poltools/releases/099/Distro/README.txt

                               README

-                 Zulu Hotel, Fantasia Shard Edition
+                            POL Server
                         Escript Environment
-                            POL099 BETA

-Fantasia Shard is a fully realistic universe created by experienced players and offered with professionnalism to offer the entertainment that we seek.
-A free shard worth to be legendary but mostly enjoyable.
+                 POL Core099 BETA - POL Distro099

+POL is an Ultima Online® emulator that has been in development for over 12 years and supports most of the features that players have enjoyed from Ultima Online: The Second Age® to Ultima Online: Mondain's Legacy®.
+POL is the most flexible and customizable UO emulator around.

 =======================================================================
-            How To Create Your Own Shard by Kirin 12/13/2006 Modifications for Fantasia Shard by Edwards 4/29/2011
+            How To Create Your Own Shard by Kirin 12/13/2006 Modifications for POL DIstro099 by Edwards 4/29/2011
 =======================================================================

 Greetings friends !